• Skip to primary navigation

 Should I cook the broccoli before using it in this recipe?

 There's no need to cook it.
-Even if you're not a fan of raw broccoli, the vinegar in the dressing ever so lightly softens the florets, so that they're not as crunchy.
+Even if you're not a fan of raw broccoli, the vinegar in the dressing slightly softens the florets, so they're not as crunchy.

 That's one of the reasons why it's important to let the salad rest before serving it.